Practical Cross-System Shilling Attacks with Limited Access to Data: Experiments

-\textbf{Impacts of Using Different Source Data.} Tab.~\ref{tab:src-to-filmtrust} reports the results of \ours when using FilmTrust as the target data and the other three datasets are used as the source data.
+Tab.~\ref{tab:src-to-filmtrust} reports the results of \ours when using FilmTrust as the target data and the other three datasets are used as the source data.
 We can observe that using different source dataset does not affect the performance too much, which confirms that different RS data have common topological information of which the knowledge is transferable.
 However, the larger the source data is, the better \ours can capture the structural patterns.
 Hence, \ours shows best results when using Yelp (the largest dataset in our experiments) as the source data.